 In Tricare language, any other health insurance is called OHI.

-The most important thing to know is that Tricare always pays second to OHI except for Medicaid, Medicare, specifically designated Tricare supplements, and a couple of other very unique government programs like state run victim compensation programs and Indian Health Care.
-So if you take your employer’s healthcare, it will pay first and then the balance will be submitted to Tricare.
+The most important thing to know is that Tricare always pays second to OHI except for Medicaid, Medicare, specifically designated Tricare supplements, and a couple of other very unique government programs like state-run victim compensation programs and Indian Health Care.
+Your employer’s health coverage will pay first and then the balance will be submitted to Tricare.

 Side note: Be sure you understand your Tricare options, either active duty or retired.
-I’ve talked to people who are willing to pay pretty significant premiums for OHI based upon misunderstandings of the Tricare system.
-In particular, people will tell me that they don’t want to go get their care on base, or deal with referrals.
+I’ve talked to people who are willing to pay pretty significant premiums for OHI based on misunderstandings of the Tricare system.
+Often, people will tell me that they don’t want to go get their care on base, or deal with referrals.
 Once I explain Tricare Select, they realize that maybe they don’t need OHI to get the flexibility they want.

 How Much Are You Paying For Tricare?

 First, you need to know how much you’re paying for Tricare.
-This article can help you figure it out, but I’ll summarize the most important parts here:
+This article can help you figure it out, but the most important part is the catastrophic cap.

-Consider your Tricare catastrophic cap.
-This is the most you’ll pay for covered services in a year.
-For active duty families, it is $1,000 for sponsors who joined the military prior to 1 January 2018 and $1,044 for sponsors who joined the military one or after 1 January 2018.
-For retiree families, it is $3,000 for sponsors who joined the military prior to 1 January 2018, and $3,655 for sponsors who joined the military on or after 1 January 2018.
+A catastrophic cap is the most you’ll pay for covered services in a year.
+For active-duty families, the 2022 catastrophic cap is $1,000 for sponsors who joined the military prior to 1 January 2018 (Group A) and $1,120 for sponsors who joined the military on or after 1 January 2018 (Group B.) For retiree families, the catastrophic cap depends on which plan you use and also your group.